 If you like big cities, then spend a little more of your time in Bangkok, and if the opposite is the case, then spend more time in Chang Mai’s comparative calm.

-many people who’ve been to Chiang Mai go back again and again; it’s one of those places.
+Now I hope you know how many days do you need for Chiang Mai. many people who’ve been to Chiang Mai go back again and again; it’s one of those places.
 I’m sure that you will love your visit there and now, no matter how long your stay, now you know where to go and what to do.
 Enjoy!